Or The Treasury Take It Back Through Financial Repression

-Gold connects us to the first cynic who told God, about the Garden of Eden — it ain’t gonna work out.
+Gold connects us to the first cynic who told God, about the Garden of Eden — it ain’t gonna work.

 Investing in gold is not about doing better as an investor.
-Sure, I want my gold to increase ten times to lord it over my family and friends.
-I guarantee you that if that happens I will not be doing that.
+Sure, I want my gold to increase ten times.
+I’d love to lord it over my family and friends.
+I guarantee, if that happens, I won’t be trying to impress anyone.
 I’ll be consumed with generalized fear like everyone else.

 Gold is about riding out human stupidity and hubris until reality becomes the norm and adults are favored over charlatans.